MGTheTrain/go-grpc-poc/README.md

 go run main.go SampleGrim
 ```

-The result should look for the [samples/unary-prc/](./samples/unary-prc/) similair to:
+The result should look for [samples/unary-prc/](./samples/unary-rpc/) similair to:

 ![Result](./images/result.PNG)